AzidoPP/Nitramine/README.md

 # Nitramine

-A lightweight DevTools snippet that injects a small floating panel to copy the **current** AP Classroom / Bluebook (Learnosity) question text—SPA-friendly and built for fast “copy & paste” workflows.
+A lightweight DevTools snippet that injects a small floating panel to copy the **current** AP Classroom question text—SPA-friendly and built for fast “copy & paste” workflows.

 It can also capture **two-column layouts** (left passage/feature + right question), and it avoids duplicated option text caused by accessibility-only DOM nodes.